Truongphi20/truongphi20.github.io/README.md

 - Have a passion for researching and creating algorithms
 - Currently looking to apply math to find the principles of biology
 - With the ambition to control and program the bio-world.
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://github.com/Truongphi20/Truongphi20/raw/main/PHI-NGUYEN-TRUONG.pdf)

 <br><br>